ssp6/next-supabase-graphql-base/README.md

 First edit the `src/backend/graphql/schema.graphql` file to add any new types or fields.

-Then update the queries/mutations you're going to use in the app (these are in `src/domain/**/graphql/`)
+Then update the queries/mutations you're going to use in the app (these are in `src/domain/**/graphql/`) and run `yarn graphql:generate` to update the graphql types.